srijiths/GATE-ML/README.md

 GATE-ML Work Flow
 =========

-Execution starts from GATE_Learning.java which takes GATE_ML.properties and proceed further according to the learningMode.
+Execution starts from GateLearning.java which takes GATE_ML.properties and proceed further according to the learningMode.

-If the learningMode is Preprocess then the system takes sources/preprocess folder as configuration directory.
+If the learningMode is "Preprocess" then the system takes sources/preprocess folder as configuration directory.

-If the learningMode is Training then the system takes sources/training folder as configuration directory.
+If the learningMode is "Training" then the system takes sources/training folder as configuration directory.

-If the learningMode is Application then the system takes sources/application folder as configuration directory.
+If the learningMode is "Application" then the system takes sources/application folder as configuration directory.
+This is just a Demo mode , the input text is hard coded in GateLearning's executeClassifier method.

 Dependency Project
 ===================